 - We'll enjoy a Mozart music concert performed in the same concert hall where Mozart once played.

 - We'll dine a la carte at carefully selected gourmet restaurants to experience the atmosphere of an imperial dining room and an elegant coffee house with incredible desserts.

 The third Jewel of Eastern Europe is Prague, a dreamy cityscape of winding lanes, stone bridges and delicate spires, set in the legendary Bohemia.
 Prague is a city of quaint romance, of stunning architecture from its glorious medieval past to the flamboyant Art Nouveau, a place rich with history and legends, yet brimming with youthful optimism.

-We'll explore the city with renowned Czech guides and meet the friendly locals, as we take an architectural tour of the city to admire the Baroque domes, Renaissance palaces and Gothic cathedrals, discover the Little Quarter and visit the foreboding Prague Castle.
+We'll explore the city with renowned Czech guides and meet the friendly locals, as we take an architectural tour of the city to admire the Baroque domes, Renaissance palaces and Gothic cathedrals, discovering the Little Quarter and the foreboding Prague Castle.
 We'll also attend an intimate palace concert, and get an insight into the Jewish history of Prague.

 - 2 nights in Budapest, 4 nights in Vienna and 3 nights in Prague in centrally located, upscale hotels

 - Private airport transfers on arrival and on departure, private coach transfer between Budapest, Vienna and Prague, all transportation in each city